Cinema of Italy: Cinecittà (1930s–present)

 In 1934, the Italian government created the General Directorate for Cinema (Direzione Generale per le Cinematografia), and appointed Luigi Freddi its director.
 With the approval of Benito Mussolini, this directorate called for the establishment of a town southeast of Rome devoted exclusively to cinema, dubbed the Cinecittà ("Cinema City"), under the slogan "Il cinema è l'arma più forte" ("Cinema is the most powerful weapon").
 The studios were constructed during the Fascist era as part of a plan to revive the Italian film industry, which had reached its low point in 1931.

 Mussolini himself inaugurated the studios on 21 April 1937.
 Post-production units and sets were constructed and heavily used initially.
 Early films such as Scipio Africanus (1937) and The Iron Crown (1941) showcased the technological advancement of the studios.
 Seven thousand people were involved in the filming of the battle scene from Scipio Africanus, and live elephants were brought in as a part of the re-enactment of the Battle of Zama.

-The Cinecittà provided everything necessary for filmmaking: theaters, technical services, and even a cinematography school, the Centro Sperimentale di Cinematografia, for younger apprentices.
-The Cinecittà studios were Europe's most advanced production facilities, and greatly boosted the technical quality of Italian films.
+The Cinecittà provided everything necessary for filmmaking: theatres, technical services, and even a cinematography school, the Centro Sperimentale di Cinematografia, for younger apprentices.
+The Cinecittà studios were Europe's most advanced production facilities and greatly boosted the technical quality of Italian films.
 Many films are still shot entirely in Cinecittà.
 Benito Mussolini founded Cinecittà studio also for the production of Fascist propaganda until World War II.

 During this period, Mussolini's son, Vittorio, created a national production company and organized the work of noted authors, directors and actors (including even some political opponents), thereby creating an interesting communication network among them, which produced several noted friendships and stimulated cultural interaction.

 With an area of 400,000 square metres (99 acres), it is still the largest film studio in Europe, and is considered the hub of Italian cinema.
 Filmmakers such as Federico Fellini, Roberto Rossellini, Luchino Visconti, Sergio Leone, Bernardo Bertolucci, Francis Ford Coppola, Martin Scorsese, and Mel Gibson have worked at Cinecittà.
 More than 3,000 movies have been filmed there, of which 90 received an Academy Award nomination and 47 of these won it.